cloudamqp/terraform-provider-cloudamqp/docs/data-sources/vpc_gcp_info.md

 # cloudamqp_vpc_gcp_info

-Use this data source to retrieve information about VPC for a CloudAMQP instance hosted in GCP.
+Use this data source to retrieve information about VPC for a CloudAMQP instance.

+-> **Note:** Only available for CloudAMQP instances/VPCs hosted in Google Cloud Platform (GCP).

 ## Example Usage